lumyslinski/app_projects/project_python_restapi/README.md

 - good design and quality of code including documentation
 - ready to deploy to production (if additional work is needed, please specify it)

-It is okay to make tradeoffs or to simplify the solution as long as you leave a note describing your thought process.
-Your solution should be delivered as a private git repository on http://bitbucket.org.
-Create a pull Request from any branch to master.
-Grant read access to your repository to allegrotech (our bitbucket user) and add this user as a reviewer to your Pull Request.

 # Project
 ### Requirements to run this project:
 - linux (tested on ubuntu) and 8080 unused port